WaChat to PDF

 Discovery and WhatsApp

-In US civil litigation, parties are required to preserve and produce electronically stored information (ESI) under the Federal Rules of Civil Procedure.
-Rule 26(b)(1) provides for broad discovery of any non-privileged matter relevant to a party's claims or defences.
-WhatsApp messages are squarely within the scope of ESI, and parties who delete relevant messages after litigation is contemplated or commenced risk severe sanctions for spoliation of evidence.
+In US civil litigation, parties must preserve and produce electronically stored information (ESI).
+This is required under the Federal Rules of Civil Procedure.
+Rule 26(b)(1) allows broad discovery of any non-privileged matter relevant to the claims or defences.
+WhatsApp messages fall squarely within ESI.
+Parties who delete relevant messages after litigation is anticipated risk severe sanctions for spoliation.

-If you receive a litigation hold notice or are involved in a matter where WhatsApp messages are likely to be relevant, preserve the original export immediately.
-Do not delete messages, transfer to a new device without preserving the backup, or allow your WhatsApp account to auto-delete messages in that period.
-Rule 37(e) governs the sanctions courts may impose for failure to preserve ESI, which can include adverse inference instructions, monetary sanctions, or in egregious cases, dismissal of claims or default judgment.
+If you receive a litigation hold notice, preserve the original export immediately.
+Do not delete messages.
+Do not transfer to a new device without preserving a backup first.
+Disable any auto-delete settings during this period.
+Rule 37(e) governs sanctions for failure to preserve ESI.
+Sanctions can include adverse inference instructions, monetary penalties, or in serious cases, dismissal of claims or default judgment.

 How to Prepare a WhatsApp Exhibit for US Courts